 All tables and figures must have a caption and should be understandable without reference to the text; captions at the top for tables and at the bottom for figures or photographs.
-Additionally the legends for axes must be 'readable' on screen- minimum font size of 12 to be used.
-You may find the advice in the site links section (see above) useful.
+Additionally, the legends for axes must be 'readable' on-screen- minimum font size of 12 must be used.

 Number of pages

 Articles can range from 6-18 A4 pages in length.
-In addition you may have further 1-3 pages of biographical information (CV) including your photograph, contact details, research/professional interests and a list of relevant publications.
+In addition, you may have a further 1-3 pages of biographical information (CV) including your photograph, contact details, research/professional interests and a list of relevant publications.
 Biographical information can be presented in several ways.

 Style and ease of reading

 If this is your first paper there is a number of very good Internet resources that you may find helpful.
 Professor David Caprette has provided advice that should be of help to anyone writing a paper in the area of biological sciences.
-Graphpad provides a range of calculators that help with statistical analysis and general presentation of data.
+Graphpad provides a range of calculators that help with statistical analysis and the general presentation of data.
 The extensive editing required to make some papers suitable for publication can result in articles with something interesting to add to the literature being rejected.
 Consider asking colleagues to read your paper with the intent of providing critical but constructive feedback.
-Professor Mike Hart's website provides free, quality advice on writing generally.
-His site is highly recommended.

 Improving your writing by using a readability calculator